APacTrust is a Registered Filing Agent with ACRA.

 - BANK ACCOUNTS

 At ApacTrust, we can assist clients to open bank accounts.
 We will provide the necessary documentation and support.
-However, approval of the bank account opening is subject to the individual bank.
+However, approval of the bank account opening is subject to the

 General Information Required by Banks for the Opening of Bank Account: